oscardelalanza/Design-TearDown/README.md

 # Project Name

-> This project consist of building a Heatmap of the [Smashing Magazine](https://www.smashingmagazine.com/) like a practice of UX design
+> This project consist of building a Heat-map of the [Smashing Magazine](https://www.smashingmagazine.com/) like a practice of UX design.

 ![screenshot](./screenshot.PNG)